-With RDFaCE and Pharmer we present and evaluate two complementary showcases implementing the WYSIWYM concept for different domains.
-RDFaCE is domain agnostic editor for text content with embedded semantic in the form of RDFa or Microdata.
-Pharmer is a WYSIWYM interface for the authoring of semantic prescriptions and thus targeting the medical domain.
-Our evaluation of both tools with end-users (in case of RDFaCE) and domain experts (in case of Pharmer) shows, that WYSIWYM interfaces provide good usability, while retaining benefits of a truly semantic representation.
+With RDFaCE, Pharmer and conTEXT we present and evaluate three complementary showcases implementing the WYSIWYM concept for different domains.
+RDFaCE is a domain agnostic editor for text content with embedded semantic in the form of RDFa or Microdata.
+Pharmer is a WYSIWYM interface for the authoring of semantic prescriptions and thus targeting the medical domain. conTEXT is a Linked-Data based lightweight text anlaytics platform supporting different views for semantic analytics.
+Our evaluation of these tools with end-users (in case of RDFaCE and conTEXT) and domain experts (in case of Pharmer) shows, that WYSIWYM interfaces provide good usability, while retaining benefits of a truly semantic representation.